Animato

+Summary

+It features the films The Interview, Swing Shift, Rocketman, The Leap, Time Tripper and Fashionation.

+Reception

 It was screened at Filmex in 1977.
 Regis Philbin was so impressed by the short Time Tripper that he had it televised.

 Fashionation is one of the well-known animated segments.
 The short was made using kinestasis and cutout animation, mostly from fashion magazines illustrating the lyrics of the song "I Know a Place" by Petula Clark.
 It also extensively used multiple exposures, pixilation and stop motion for the brief live-action sequence.